 - anyone stating that the zoo would affect the health or safety of anyone living near it

-An applicant for a licence will need to consider whether planning permission is required for the proposed licensed activity.
-They should contact the planning department to discuss whether permission will be needed.
-The local authority may refuse or defer a decision on an application for a licence until the planning issue has been decided.
-Before granting or refusing to grant the licence, the Licensing Team shall consider any inspectors' reports based on their inspection of the zoo, consult the applicant about any conditions they propose should be attached to the licence and make arrangements for an inspection to be carried out.
-At least 28 days notice of the inspection shall be provided by the Licensing Team.
+An applicant will need to consider if planning permission is required and should contact the planning department.
+We may refuse or defer a decision on an application for a licence until the planning issue has been decided.
+Before granting or refusing to grant the licence, the Licensing Team will:

-The Zoo Licensing Act 1981 specifies conservation measures that must be undertaken by the zoo.
-The licence will contain appropriate conditions with regard to these measures and the Secretary of State issues model conditions for zoo licences.
-The local authority also has discretion to attach any condition(s) deemed necessary or desirable for the proper conduct of the zoo.
+The Zoo Licensing Act 1981 specifies conservation measures to be undertaken by the zoo, these will be contained in the appropriate conditions.
+The Secretary of State issues model conditions for zoo licences.
+We have discretion to attach any necessary condition(s) for the proper conduct of the zoo.
 The Secretary of State issues guidance of standards of practice that zoos should meet which apply in England.
 Copies of the Secretary of State’s Standards of Modern Zoo Practice are available from DEFRA.

 An application may also be refused if:

-- the local authority are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo
+- accommodation, staffing or management standards are not suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo.

-The Secretary of State, after consulting the Licensing Team, may direct them to attach one or more conditions to a licence.
+The Secretary of State, after consulting the Licensing Team, may ask them to attach conditions to a licence.

-For small zoos or for a zoo exhibiting only a small number of different kinds of animals the Secretary of State has powers to relax the requirements of the Act.
-The local authority can seek a direction that the Act shall not apply at all (Section 14(1)(a)) or that certain category of inspection is not required (Section 14(1)(b)).
+For small zoos or zoos exhibiting a small number of different kinds of animals the Secretary of State has powers to relax the requirements of the Act.
+We can request that the Act shall not apply at all or that certain category of inspection is not required.

-Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is allowed by the local authority.
+Applications to renew a licence will generally be considered no later than six months before the expiry of the existing licence.
 Each original licence will run for four years, consecutive renewals will run for six years.
 Failure or late application for renewal may invalidate any public liability insurance for the premises.

-Changes to the licence i.e. name changes, ownership changes can be undertaken at the request of the operator, however a charge may be required.
+A charge may be required for changes to the licence for example name changes or ownership changes.
 A licence can be transferred to another person with the approval of the local authority.
-On the death of the holder of a licence, the personal representatives of the deceased are deemed to be the holders during a three month period following the death, or longer with our approval.
+On the licence holder's death, the personal representatives are deemed to be the holders.
+This will last for a three month period following the death, or longer with our approval.

 When should I expect a decision?

-Tacit consent does not apply to this application as it is in the public interest that the Licensing Team must process your application before it can be granted.
-If you have not heard from the licensing team within 3 months of the application please contact us.
+Tacit consent does not apply to this application.
+It is in the public interest that we process applications before they can be granted.
+If you have not heard from us within 3 months of the application please contact us.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.

-Application forms can also be downloaded at the below link and sent by post to the licensing team.
+Application forms can also be downloaded below and sent by post to the Licensing team.